MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 ::: moniker range="sc-orch-2022"

 > [!NOTE]
-> `CLIActivityWizard` is absent from v10.22.3.* releases.
-It is not deprecated and will be included in the next minor release.
+> `CLIActivityWizard` is temporarily absent from v10.22.3.* releases, it is not deprecated.

 ::: moniker-end